KaisenAmin/User-Management-C_std/readme.md

-# User Management with c_std
+# User Management with C_STD

-This project demonstrates a simple user management system implemented in C using the `c_std` framework.
+This project demonstrates a simple user management system implemented in C using the `C_STD` framework.
 It handles user creation, storage in a PostgreSQL database, and serialization to JSON.
-The code is designed to be easily extendable and showcases some of the key features of the `c_std` framework.
+The code is designed to be easily extendable and showcases some of the key features of the `C_STD` framework.

 ## Features